engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 ### Usecase

-Who are we writing the documentation for determines the form of documentation.
 Our reader's intention and situation decides what type of documentation we publish.
 A reader evaluating our product for potential future use differs greatly from an engineer debugging our tool.

 Documentation can add to stressful or frustrating situations if our tool behaves unexpectedly and the engineer encounters a tutorial with 95% useless information.
 A technical reference with detailed insights referencing error codes and failures supports our reader more.

+Across a projects lifetime we document for different readers.
+Copywriting and marketing material informing our potential costumer about the strengths of our product.

+A quickstart guide omitting all unnecessary information.
+How can a user try our project with the least amount of steps possible.
+A FAQ answering the most frequently asked questions.
+A reference about specific implementation details

 "I am not too interested in the internals, I just want to spin it up and try it out."